cea-hpc/modules/INSTALL.rst

  options.
 Accepted option names in CONFIGLIST are :mconfig:`extra_siteconfig` and :mconfig:`implicit_default` (each option name should be separated by whitespace character). (default=no)

+ This installation option defines the default value of the :mconfig:`locked_configs` configuration option which cannot not be changed after installation.

  .. only:: html